benmoran56/esper/README.rst

 Entities are simple integer IDs (1, 2, 3, 4, etc.).
 Entities are "created", but they are generally not used directly.
-Instead, they are simply used as IDs in the internal Component database, to track collections of Components.
+Instead, they are simply used as IDs in the internal Component database to track collections of Components.
 Creating an Entity is done with the World.create_entity() method.